Near Terrebonne in Jefferson County, Oregon — The American West (Northwest)

 Prior to the construction of the Crooked River (High) Bridge in 1926 (right), the Oregon Trunk Railway Bridge (1911) was the only structure crossing the Crooked River Gorge.

 Other nearby markers.
+At least 7 other markers are within 14 miles of this marker, measured as the crow flies.
 Oregon Scenic Highways (within shouting distance of this marker); Peter Skene Ogden Park (within shouting distance of this marker); A Bridge for the New Millenium (within shouting distance of this marker); Colonel Rex T. Barber Memorial (about 300 feet away, measured in a direct line); The Oregon Trunk Railroad Bridge (about 400 feet away); Peter Skene Ogden (about 500 feet away); Metolius Depot (approx. 13˝ miles away).

 More about this marker.
 The photograph in the marker background is of the Crooked River High Bridge circa 1926.